 I have yet to discover a photograph which shows Princess Alix of Hesse alone with Princess Louise although there are, of course, numerous examples of Princess Alice with her younger sister Princess Louise, which are preserved at the archives in both Windsor and Darmstadt.
 Princess Alice ended a letter to Princess Louise just over a month before her death in Darmstadt in 1878: ‘Goodbye once more and God bless you ever your loving sister Alice’ (cit., Longford, 214).
 Reading this from the perspective of posterity, we know that Louise never saw Alice again.

-Prince Arthur, their brother, wrote to Princess Louise on 23 November 1878: ‘Almost the first thing that will have greeted your arrival in Halifax will be the sad news of poor little May’s [Princess Marie of Hesse] death, and the serious illness of all the others… imagine the frightful anxiety Alice has had to go through.
-At the very time of the funeral of her little darling she had to go into the room of Louis [her husband, Ludwig IV of Hesse] and the others with a smiling face as if nothing had happened.
-We have all felt so much for her…’ (cit., Ibid, 216).
-Alice died on 14 December 1878 on the anniversary of the death of her beloved father, Prince Albert, who had passed away seventeen years earlier; the names of her youngest daughter Princess Marie and that of her father were amongst the last words she said.
+Prince Arthur, their brother, wrote to Princess Louise on 23 November 1878 of ‘the sad news of poor little May’s [Princess Marie of Hesse] death, and the serious illness of all the others…’ Alice died on 14 December 1878 on the anniversary of the death of her beloved father, Prince Albert, who had passed away seventeen years earlier; the names of her youngest daughter Princess Marie and that of her father were amongst the last words she said.

 Princess Alix’s elder brother, Prince Ernst Ludwig of Hesse, later wrote in his memoirs: ‘My favourite aunt was Louise, Duchess of Argyll.
 She was so sweet with us children and was always pleased, when she could take part in something with us.
 It was a special pleasure for me, when I could be at the dressing of my beautiful, idolized aunt.
 What didn’t we chat about together!
 She always remained the same towards me and now, though she is nearly 90, is still a match for any other beautiful woman….’
 (Ernst Ludwig, Erinnertes, 88).The artistically inclined Ernst Ludwig continued: ‘She is a true artist in painting and sculpture.
 In St. Paul’s hangs a beautiful, large Christ on the Cross, supported by an angel, which was erected in memory of those who had fallen in the Boer War’ (Ibid, 88).
 A charming photograph of Ernst Ludwig with his adored Aunt Louise by the Darmstadt court photographer, Backofen, survives, showing Ernst Ludwig in what appears to be a sailor’s uniform (Charlotte Zeepvat, Queen Victoria’s Family, 47).
 A handful of letters from Princess Louise to Ernst Ludwig as well as to his son, Prince Georg Donatus, survive in the Hessian archives.

 The first letter from the Tsarina to Princess Louise dates from 1914 and is written chiefly as a condolence letter to her aunt on the death of Louise’s husband, Lord Lorne, 9th Duke of Argyll.
-We might be forgiven for remembering Queen Victoria’s widow’s cap and regal mourning at this moment when reading a letter to Princess Louise from Queen Alexandra: ‘Darling Louise, Here is my old [widow’s] bonnet as a pattern which I hope you may like and copy.
-I wore it always…’ (cit., Ibid, 283).
+We might be forgiven for remembering Queen Victoria’s widow’s cap and regal mourning at this moment when reading a letter to Princess Louise from Queen Alexandra, who offered Louise her own widow’s cap which she used to wear, thinking she might like to copy it for herself (Ibid, 283).
 Princess Louise was sixty-six when Lorne died, to Queen Victoria’s forty-two when she became a widow.
-Princess Louise confided to a lady-in-waiting, Ethel Badcock: ‘My loneliness without the Duke is quite terrible… I wonder what he does now.’ (cit., Ibid, 77).
+Princess Louise confided to a lady-in-waiting, Ethel Badcock: ‘My loneliness without the Duke is quite terrible… I wonder what he does now.’

 The Tsarina enclosed with her letter some photographs of the Russian Imperial children apparently because Princess Louise had asked about them in a previous letter.
 Indeed, the Tsarina’s letter reads as much as a reply to one of her aunt’s earlier letters as a deep expression of sympathy at her loss.
 The photographs of the children survive, in the Royal Collection, together with the letter.
 That of the imperial daughters, the four Grand Duchesses, was taken by Boissonnas & Eggler (active 1902-1916).
 At least ten other photographs are professional single and group photographs of the daughters, whilst that showing the young Tsarevich Alexei, may have been a private photograph made by the Tsarina herself, who was often photographed with her fashionable box camera (ed.
 Royal Collection Trust, Russia: Art, Royalty and the Romanovs, 429).

-The Tsarina then wrote to her aunt a charming description of Livadia which she probably knew would appeal to Princess Louise’s artistic sensibilities: ‘We… regret having to leave this lovely place.
-You cannot imagine what quantities of roses we have – of every colour and sort and so immense – one longs to be an artist to paint from morn to night’. (cit., Longford, 284).
-Princess Louise, of course, was a remarkably accomplished artist.Of particular interest, is the second letter, which shows that the Tsarina was continuing to correspond with her British relations even at the mid-point of the First World War because it is written from Headquarters [Stavka] on 2 December 1916.
-The letter is clearly written in reply to one from Princess Louise: ‘My darling Auntie, I was so touched and happy to receive your dear letter and thank you ever so tenderly for it.
-It was indeed dear of you thinking of me… I come down here every month for a week’s rest and to see my two darlings [Nicholas II and Tsarevich Alexei].
-It is hard not being together at such trying times and he is very lonely, therefore I have left my Boy [Alexei] with him for 6 months…’ (cit., Longford, pp. 288-289).
+The Tsarina then wrote to her aunt a charming description of Livadia which she probably knew would appeal to Princess Louise’s artistic sensibilities, because of the amount of roses at the imperial palace on the Black Sea: ‘one longs to be an artist to paint from morn to night’. (cit., Longford, 284).
+Princess Louise, of course, was a remarkably accomplished artist, as well as a sculptor.Of particular interest, is the second letter, which shows that the Tsarina was continuing to correspond with her British relations even at the mid-point of the First World War because it is written from Headquarters [Stavka] on 2 December 1916.
+The letter is clearly written in reply to one from Princess Louise.
+In the letter, the Tsarina wrote that she was visiting Stavka as she did every month, to rest and to see the Tsar and the Tsarevich Alexei, who was at this point, still at Headquarters with his father (Longford, pp. 288-289).

 I wonder whether Russia was still somewhere in Princess Louise’s thoughts.
 This could be implied by a letter written from Alexandra’s nephew, Lord Louis Mountbatten, to Louise.
 It was written from Luton Hoo, where, the private collection of Romanov ‘relics’ collected by the English tutor to the Tsarevich, Charles Sydney Gibbes, were housed for a time.
-Lord Mountbatten writes: ‘Dear Aunt Louise, Thank you a thousand times for the lovely Russian cushion you sent me for Xmas.
-It will look quite lovely in my cabin…’ (cit., Longford, pp. 290-291).
+Lord Mountbatten wrote to his ‘dear Aunt Louise’, to thank her for the Russian cushion she had sent him for Christmas, which he wanted to take with him to put in his cabin, when at sea (Longford, pp. 290-291).
 The letter was written on 4 January 1919; the Russian imperial family had, of course, been brutally murdered in Ekaterinburg on 16 July 1918; one of the imperial daughters was Grand Duchess Marie Nikolevna, the childhood love of Lord Louis Mountbatten.

 But of course, the Russian cushion may well have simply been an object of appeal to someone as artistically gifted as Princess Louise, Duchess of Argyll.